ARTIFICIAL NEURAL NETWORK for the PREDICTION of FATIGUE LIFE of FLEXIBLE FOLDABLE ORIGAMI STRUCTURE

-DESIGN WITH CONSTRUCTAL THEORY
+DESIGN WITH CONSTRUCTAL THEORY IN AEROELASTIC SYSTEMS

 The intellectual emphasis on design proceeds from the constructal law, which provides insight into “evolutionary design” and how to improve technology for human benefit.
 This body of research explores the interplay between the constructal law, and aeroelasticity (aerodynamics, dynamics, elasticity).
 This research has two fundamental applications.
 One application involves using the constructal law to discover, explain, and predict the occurrence of flow configurations, whether natural or engineered.
 The other application uses the constructal law to advance a philosophy of design as science – not opinion – which can help us develop faster, cheaper and more reliable strategies for generating the geometry that is missing from our designs.